ytopt-team/ytopt/ytopt-libe/README.md

 This directory includes the ECP apps, ECP proxy apps, and deep learning applications in pytorch/tensorflow autotuned using ytopt-libe and ytopt only.

 ```
+hpo/
+    Hyperparameter optimization with 7 and 17 hyperparameters
 deeplearning/
     Autotuning deep learning applications
 xsbench/